SixtoPineda/42-Barcelona/README.md

 ## Curriculum

 The following table shows the different projects carried out during the December 2021 Piscine in 42 Barcelona and their results.
+(Take it as a reference, do not copy if you do not understand. )

 |#	|PROJECT							|LANGUAGE		|EXPERIENCE	|STATUS						|
 |:-:|:--								|:-:		|--:		|--:						|